Home

 curl -fsS https://hub.infinyon.cloud/install/install.sh | bash

 Step 2.
-Start local cluster:
+Start a cluster:

 fluvio cluster start